Paul Aslin, FACHE, chief transformation officer and senior vice president of strategic alignment, Wise Health System, Decatur

-Megan Powe, director of strategy, The Hospitals of Providence Sierra Campus and Transmountain Campus, El Paso
+Megan Powe, chief strategy officer, The Hospitals of Providence Sierra Campus and Transmountain Campus, El Paso

 Megan is responsible for strategic planning, service line development, physician recruitment, marketing, and physician relations.
 Under Megan’s direction, The Hospitals of Providence Sierra Campus achieved Comprehensive Stroke Center certification.
 Prior to joining The Hospitals of Providence, Megan completed an Administrative Residency with East Cooper Medical Center, also a Tenet Healthcare facility, in Mount Pleasant, South Carolina.

 Megan holds a Master’s in Health Care Administration from Trinity University in San Antonio and a Bachelor’s of Business Administration from Spring Hill College in Mobile, Alabama.